 ACUITY BRANDS INC.

-Acuity has one operating segment serving the North American lighting market and select international markets.
+Acuity Brands has one operating segment serving the North American lighting market and select international markets.
 The company sells its products under several brands, such as Lithonia Lighting, Holophane, Peerless, Gotham, Mark Architectural Lighting, Winona Lighting, Juno, Indy Aculux, Healthcare Lighting, Hydrel, American Electric Lighting, Antique Street Lamps, Sunoptics, eldoLED, Distech Controls, nLight, ROAM, Sensor Switch, Power Sentry, IOTA, and Atrius.
 The company offers conventional lighting solutions and connected lighting control technology for consumer, industrial, and decorative lighting applications.
 Key offerings of the company include luminaires and lighting control components and systems, which include sensor-based light switches, smart dimmers, and integrated lighting systems for indoor and outdoor applications.

 The company operates 18 manufacturing facilities—8 in the US, 6 in Mexico, 2 in Europe, and 2 in Canada.
 It sells lighting solutions through independent sales agents, electrical wholesalers, and sales representatives, covering specific geographic areas.
 Its products are delivered directly or through a network of distribution centers, regional warehouses, and commercial warehouses.